List of Land of the Lost characters and species: Ta and Sa

 The two older Pakuni who look after Cha-Ka and boss him around.
 The exact familial relationship between these Pakuni is never explicitly stated (Gerrold deliberately left the relationship vague but describes Ta and Sa as being more akin to Cha-Ka's elder siblings rather than parents).
-Ta (Joe Giamalva in Season 1 and Scutter McKay in Season 2) is a domineering, egotistical and a treacherous Paku (Gerrold referred to Ta as a "small, furry Hitler" in his script) who never comes to trust the Marshalls.
+Ta (Joe Giamalva in Season 1 and Scutter McKay in Season 2) is a domineering, egotistical and treacherous Paku (Gerrold referred to Ta as a "small, furry Hitler" in his script) who never comes to trust the Marshalls.
 He can be bargained with, however, and although he usually attempts to cheat the Marshalls it is not particularly difficult to see through the trick.
 Sa (Sharon Baird) occasionally seems to be a moderating influence on Ta, but for the most part serves as a follower.
 Ta is sometimes considered to be the "alpha" Paku or a "witch doctor".
 He has knowledge of some of the workings of the Land of the Lost, which he disguises with a clever use of herbs and phony chanting and dancing to make it appear that he controls them.
 For example, he understands that the "Pylon Express" only opens when the three moons are aligned and so times his own "opening ritual" to coincide with that, and he knows that the effects of the poison from the carnivorous plant are only temporary and so hurries to sell the Marshalls a "cure" before it wears off on its own.
 Both Ta and Sa get separated from Cha-Ka during the earthquake that marks the beginning of season three and were not seen there after, though it was mentioned their tracks were seen "ending at a dead-end cliff-face and disappearing" by Will in Season 3, Episode 8.